piaodazhu/dyco-coroutine/README.md

 There are 3 mainstream ways to implement coroutine switch:
 - Assembly Instructions.
 This is faster than other ways, but some code should be written in assembly language for each platform.
 - `setjmp()`/`longjmp()`.
 They are faster than ucontext.
 But I personally think it is the most inappropriate method of implementing coroutine switch. `setjmp()`/`longjmp()` will loss the stack.
 To avoid this, you have to set stack pointer in the env_buf structure.
 This structure is totally different in each platform, so why not use assembly instructions?
 - ucontext.
 This method consists of 4 interfaces which are platform-independent, so the coroutine switch implementation code with ucontext is quite elegant.
 Unfortunately, **ucontext has been removed from POSIX**, because **the use of function declarators with empty parentheses (not prototype-format parameter type declarators) is an obsolescent feature**.
 It is still available in Linux, and won't bring problems for dyco.
 So I choose this method.
-For supporting more platforms, we can build ucontext in userspace, which can be referred to `jamwt/libtask`.
+For supporting more platforms, dyco build ucontext in userspace, and this part is referred to `jamwt/libtask`.